Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: Introduction

 where $V$ is the complex coherent tune of the instability to be found, $J$ is the action of betatron oscillation, $\nu_\beta$ and $\nu_s$ are the betatron and synchrotron tunes respectively, $f$ is the normalized charge distribution in $J$ of the bunch and $\Delta \nu(J)$ is the amplitude-dependent tune shift (ADTS) giving rise to the tune spread.

 For the theoretical calculations a Gaussian charge distribution is assumed:

 where $\langle J\rangle$ is the average action of the particle ensemble.
-For our purposes, the tune shift is assumed to be proportional to the action $J$ resulting in the following definition where $b$ is the amplitude-dependent tune shift coefficient:
+For our purposes, the tune shift is assumed to be proportional to the action $J$ resulting in the following definition where $b$ is the amplitude-dependent

 In the following, when a value for the ADTS coefficient is given, it refers to $b$ and has the unit $\left[b\right]=\nicefrac{1}{\textrm{m}}$, if not stated otherwise.